PassivUK/smartthings-acme-control-panel-example/README.md

 * Create devices
 * Respond to device commands

-[!NOTE]
-For an AWS lambda example (which includes adding cron to auto run smartapp) using this [repo](https://github.com/SmartThingsCommunity/smartapp-example-no-devices-nodejs-lambda)
+> **Info:** For an AWS lambda example (which includes adding cron to auto run smartapp) using this [repo](https://github.com/SmartThingsCommunity/smartapp-example-no-devices-nodejs-lambda)

 ## File Structure